Did you know

 Males migrate to breeding grounds before females and pair shortly after.
 They are a more aggressive duck, defending the breeding and nesting territory.
 Average clutch size is eight large eggs.
 Incubation is about 25 days.
 Ducklings are able to fly at 42 to 49 days.

-Ruddy ducks who breed in the Canadian Midwest and the northern U.S. are migratory.
-Some in the southwest U.S. and Mexico stay there year-round.
+Ruddy ducks who breed in the Canadian Midwest and the northern United States are migratory.
+Some in the southwest United States and Mexico stay there year-round.

 Migrate in small groups to the southern United States, Mexico, and northern South America.